Start: February 28, 2022

 - Medications, including any dementia-related medications, at a stable dosage for at least four weeks prior to starting the study

-- Global Clinical Dementia Rating of 0.5 or 1.0
+- Diagnosis of memory impairment, with a Global Clinical Dementia Rating of 0.5 or 1.0

 - No conditions or metal devices that may make getting an MRI unsafe (e.g., epilepsy, claustrophobia, morbid obesity, heart pacemaker)